Harnis-Mari/Daikibo-Factory/README.md

 ## Problem Statement
 Through the dataset, we aim to gain insight into the following;
 - Factory with the highest machine downtown.
-- Machine that has the most downtown.
+- Machines with the highest downtown.
 -  Country with the highest machine downtown.

 The overall goal is to identify key areas of inefficiency and potential improvement based on machine and location-specific downtime data.